 What past experience prepared you to become an IRIS Consultant?

 I grew up in a family where both my father and brother had a disability.
 This helped me to see the importance that supports can have on one's lives; including but not limited to family, friends, long-term supports, the community, employment, and many more.
 It has also taught me that each person's needs are different and the importance of having an individualized plan.
 No two people are the same and no two plans should be either.

 What do you enjoy doing in your free time?

-I enjoy volunteering at my sons' school, watching movies, playing games, but most of all spending time with my family.
+I enjoy volunteering for my community, watching movies, playing games, but most of all spending time with my family.